Ph3nol/Docker-Arch/README.md

 ## To do

-* Improve README and documentation
+* Improve documentation
-* Implement a UI to generate YML configuration, with all possible options
-* Add some services (ElasticSearch, RabbitMQ, MongoDB, etc.)
+* Add some services (ElasticSearch, MongoDB and many others!) - Feel free to contribute!
 * Write fucking unit Tests (Atoum powered)